Amid scandal, Quenneville resigns as Florida Panthers coach

 “Quite simply, he was failed,” Caldwell added.
 “We praise his bravery and courage in coming forward.”

-Quenneville is the second-winningest coach in NHL history, his 969 victories after Wednesday trailing only the 1,244 amassed by Scotty Bowman — the father of now-former Blackhawks general manager Stan Bowman, who resigned Tuesday when the investigation’s findings were released.
-Stan Bowman, like Quenneville, was among the central figures identified as having not acted properly and swiftly to Beach’s allegations.
+Quenneville is the second-winningest coach in NHL history, his 969 victories trailing only the 1,244 amassed by Scotty Bowman — the father of now-former Blackhawks general manager Stan Bowman, who resigned Tuesday when the investigation’s findings were released.

-The investigation determined that Quenneville was part of a meeting about Beach’s claims on May 23, 2010, the same day Chicago won the Western Conference title and moved into the Stanley Cup final.
+The investigation determined that Quenneville was among those attending a May 23, 2010 meeting regarding Beach’s claims.
+That was the day Chicago won the Western Conference title and moved into the Stanley Cup Final.
 Chicago won the Cup that season, the first of three titles the Blackhawks won under Quenneville.

 “Stan Bowman has quoted Joel Quenneville saying — and this is not a quote, this is my words — saying that the playoffs, the Stanley Cup playoffs and trying to win a Stanley Cup was more important than sexual assault,” Beach told TSN.
 “And I can’t believe that.
 As a human being, I cannot believe that, and I cannot accept that.”